-AP 15 Principles of Anatomy & Physiology I (3.0 credits)
+AP 15 Principles of Anatomy & Physiology I 3.0 credits

-AP 15L Principles of Anatomy & Physiology I Lab (1.5 credits)
+AP 15L Principles of Anatomy & Physiology I Lab

 This course provides instruction on the principles of human anatomy and physiology, emphasizing the integration of structure and function.
 The topics covered are terminology, metabolism, chemistry, cytology, histology, integumentary, skeletal, muscular, and nervous systems.
 Courses are co-requisites.
+(Hybrid format)

-AP 25 Principles of Anatomy & Physiology II (3.0 credits)
+AP 25 Principles of Anatomy & Physiology II 3.0 credits

-AP 25L Principles of Anatomy & Physiology II Lab (2.0 credits)
+AP 25L Principles of Anatomy & Physiology II Lab

 This course provides instruction on the principles of human anatomy and physiology, emphasizing the integration of structure and function.
 The topics covered build upon the material from Anatomy and Physiology I and include the nervous, endocrine, cardiovascular, pulmonary, immune, digestive, urinary and reproductive systems.
 Courses are corequisites.
+(Hybrid format)

-- AP 15 Principles of Anatomy & Physiology I (3.0 credits) - AP 15L Principles of Anatomy & Physiology I Lab (1.5 credits) - MA 10 Physical Wellness
+- AP 15 Principles of Anatomy & Physiology I (3.0 credits) - AP 15L Principles of Anatomy & Physiology I Lab (1.5 credits)